 When and where?

 Assignments must be submitted in the intervening period.
-The final written examination will be taken towards the end of November 2023.
+The final written examination will be taken in November 2024.

 The links for the remote workshops will be emailed to you a few days beforehand.